sammancoaching/website/_kata_descriptions/rpg_combat.md

 ## Levels

 1. All characters have a Level, starting at 1
-   - A Character cannot have a health above 1000 until they reach level 5, when the maximum increases to 1500
+   - A Character cannot have a health above 1000 until they reach level 6, when the maximum increases to 1500
-   - A Character cannot Deal Damage to itself, even after they reach level 5

 1. When dealing damage:
     - If the target is 5 or more Levels above the attacker, Damage is reduced by 50%